ICHydro/Riverlabs/docs/user-manual/quick-start/quick-start.md

 !!! tip "Date Preservation"
     Coin cell may already be installed, only replace if needed to preserve programmed date install the main battery first and switch on.

-1. Locate the small coin battery slot on the PCB (sometimes on the revere)
+1. Locate the small coin battery slot on the PCB (sometimes on the revesre)
 2. Insert the CR1220 battery (+ side up, typically)
 3. Press firmly until it clicks into place

-!!! tip "Battery Life"
-    A freshly charged 18650 lipo battery should show ~4.2V.
-The logger will function down to ~3.3V.
-See the [Battery & Power Guide](../hardware/battery-power-guide.md) for detailed voltage interpretation.

 4. if applicable screw the circuit board back into the enclosure.

-**Main Battery (18650 or 14500):**
+**Main Battery (ususally a 18650 or 14500):**

+1. Check you have the right battery - [Battery & Power Guide](../hardware/battery-power-guide.md)
-2. Verify polarity markings
+2. Verify the Polarity +/- and charge
-3. Insert the 18650 or 14500 battery (typically flat end first)
+3. Insert the Battery, ensuing the metal clips touch the battery.

 ### 3. Prepare SD Card

-Your logger needs a micro SD card to store data locally.
+Your logger may needs a microSD card.

 2. Insert the card into the logger's micro SD slot
 3. Ensure it clicks into place - you should be able to feel this

 ### 4. Set the Clock